 In Section \ref{seclratio}, we introduce our likelihood ratio test.
-Working in the asymptotic and parametric setting of Section \ref{secML}, we consider the ratio of the maximum likelihood of the data under the hypothesis and the corresponding maximum likelihood over the full parameter space.
+Within the asymptotic and parametric setting of Section \ref{secML}, we analyze the ratio of the maximum likelihood of the data under the null hypothesis to the corresponding maximum likelihood over the full parameter space.
 The resulting test statistic is twice the negative logarithm of this ratio.
-Analytically, the asymptotic distribution of this test statistic seems to be out of reach.
-Again we have run extensive simulations to obtain this distribution with high accuracy.
-Under the hypothesis, this limit distribution is a mixture of an atom at $0$ (inherited from the atom of $\widehat{s}$) and a gamma distribution, and it turns out that it does already apply for rather moderate system sizes.
-Moreover, we show rigorously that this limit distribution does not depend on the actual value of the parameter $t$.
-Therefore we obtain a significance test for hyperuniformity which can conveniently be used to spatial point patterns occurring in applications.
+Analytically, the asymptotic null distribution of this test statistic appears to be out of reach.
+However, through extensive simulations, we have determined this distribution with high accuracy.
+Our empirical results indicate that this limit null distribution consists of a mixture of an atomic component at $0$ (inherited from $\widehat{s}$) and a gamma distribution.
+Notably, this distribution already applies for moderate system sizes.
+Furthermore, we rigorously demonstrate that this limit distribution does not depend on the specific value of the parameter $t$.
+This result enables a significance test for hyperuniformity, which can be conveniently applied to spatial point patterns encountered in real-world applications.

-In Section \ref{sectestexample} we apply our test to independent thinnings of the matching process from \cite{KLY20}; see also Example (v) in Section \ref{asymptsctt}.
-The introduction of a thinning parameter is a convenient way of tuning the parameter $s$.
-The hyperuniform case $s=0$ arises in the limit case of no thinning.
-It turns out that the asymptotic distribution of the test statistic applies extremely well to this point process.
-Remarkably, it does so for only one sample with moderately large system size.
+In Section \ref{sectestexample}, we apply the novel test to independent thinnings of the matching process from \cite{KLY20}; see also Example (v) in Section \ref{asymptsctt}.
+Introducing a thinning parameter provides a convenient way to tune the parameter $s$.
+The hyperuniform case $s=0$ corresponds to the limit case of no thinning.
+Our findings confirm that the asymptotic distribution of the test statistic applies extremely well to this point process.
+Remarkably, the test performs reliably even for a single sample with a moderately large system size.

 We apply our test with a nominal significance level of 0.05 for different values of the parameter $s$.
-If $s=0$ the test keeps this nominal level very well.
-Already for $s=10^{-3}$ and a system size of $L=150$ the test rejects hyperuniformity in almost all cases.
-Even for $s=10^{-4}$, which is an order of magnitude smaller than typical non-hyperuniform models (see~\cite{Torquato2018, klatt_universal_2019}), the rejection rate increases dramatically with growing systems size; see Table~\ref{tab:power} for more details.
+When $s=0$, the test accurately maintains the nominal level.
+Even for $s=10^{-3}$ and a system size of $L=150$ in two dimensions (i.e., for about $150^2$ points), the test rejects hyperuniformity in almost all cases.
+Furthermore for $s=10^{-4}$, which is an order of magnitude smaller than typical non-hyperuniform models (see~\cite{Torquato2018, klatt_universal_2019}), the rejection rate increases dramatically as the systems size grows; see Table~\ref{tab:power} for more details.

-We finish the paper with some remarks on the principles underlying our test, and we also formulate some interesting further problems and tasks.